 What About Rabbit Starvation?

 Some people talk about ‘rabbit starvation’, which can occur when lean people only have very lean protein sources (like rabbits).
-However, most of us today have easy access to cheap food and are carrying much more energy than we need, so there is little risk of overeating lean protein and starving to death.
+However, most of us have easy access to cheap food and carry much more energy than we need, so there is little risk of overeating lean protein and starving to death.

 If a Higher Protein % Is Better for Rapid Weight Loss, Shouldn’t I Start as High as I Can?